 If you want to upgrade to a paid plan, this can easily be done by going to Settings → Plans and Permissions in the Shopify dashboard.

-It isn’t all bad news though, as Shopify have created their own academy called Shopify Compass (there should be link to this on the home page of the dashboard) to help you started and this is a series of videos that takes you through all the steps you need to do, to get your store ready to go live.
+It isn’t all bad news though, as Shopify has created its own academy called Shopify Compass (there should be a link to this on the home page of the dashboard) to help you started and this is a series of videos that takes you through all the steps you need to do, to get your store ready to go live.

 The 27 introductory videos are very well presented and include some useful tips and tricks to help get you started with Shopify or you can check out Shopify Tutorials such as mine that are also useful sources of information.